alajmo/mani/_site/docs/config.md

 ### env

-A dictionary of key/value pairs.
+A dictionary of key/value pairs per project.
 The value can either be a simple string:

 ```yaml
 env: